-After a couple of years spent trying to write the next great American novel (“Still working on that!”), Sieglinde moved cross country to attend UNH in tiny Durham, New Hampshire.
-“Not only is the East Coast radically different than the Northwest, but Durham is the size of my pinkie toe.
+Sieglinde Levery-Nicholas was born and raised in Seattle, living out most of her angsty teen years in the Central District.
+She graduated from Franklin High School in 1999, spent a year at Cornish College and spent a couple of even angsti-er years trying to write the next great American novel (“Still working on that”).
+In 2002, Sieglinde packed up a friend’s Dodge Neon and moved cross country to attend UNH in tiny Durham, New Hampshire.
+“Not only is the East Coast radically different than the Northwest, but Durham is the size of my pinky toe.
 It was a huge life change.”

 B.A.
 English, University of New Hampshire